-- Monitoring helps to identify specific pollutants and the source of the pollution.
+- Monitoring water quality helps to identify specific pollutants, a certain chemical, and the source of the pollution.

-There are many sources of water pollution: wastewater from sewage seeping into the water supply; pollution caused by agricultural practices (e.g., the use of pesticides and fertilizer); oil pollution, river and marine dumping, port, shipping and industrial activity.
+There are many sources of water pollution: wastewater from sewage seeping into the water supply; agricultural practices (e.g., the use of pesticides and fertilizer); oil pollution, river and marine dumping, port, shipping and industrial activity.
 Monitoring water quality and a water quality assessment regularly provides a source of data to identify immediate issues – and their source.

 - Identifying trends, short and long-term, in water quality.

-Data collected over a period of time can show trends, for example by identifying increasing concentrations of nitrogen pollution in a river or an inland waterway.
+Data collected over a period of time will show trends, for example identifying increasing concentrations of nitrogen pollution in a river or an inland waterway.
 The total data will then help to identify key water quality parameters.

-- Environmental planning: water pollution prevention and management.
+- Environmental planning methods: water pollution prevention and management.

 Collecting, interpreting and using data is essential for the development of a sound and effective water quality strategy.
-The absence of real-time data can however hamper the development of strategies and limit the impact on pollution control.
-Using digital systems for data collection and management is a solution to this challenge.
+The absence of real-time data will however hamper the development of strategies and limit the impact on pollution control.
+Using digital systems and programs for data collection and management is a solution to this challenge.

 - Compliance with international standards.

 Monitoring water quality is a global issue and concern: on land and at sea.
-Within the European Union, the European Green Deal sets out goals for restoring biodiversity and reducing water pollution, as well as publishing various directives to ensure standards of water quality.
+Within the European Union, the European Green Deal sets out goals for restoring biological biodiversity and reducing water pollution, as well as publishing various directives to ensure standards of water quality.
 Individual nation states, for example France, have also clear regulatory frameworks requiring the effective monitoring of water quality.
-In the United States, the Environmental Protection Agency (EPA) enforces regulations to address water pollution.
-Across the world, countries increasingly understand the importance of effective water quality monitoring.
+In the United States, the Environmental Protection Agency (EPA) enforces regulations to address water pollution in each state.
+Across the world, countries increasingly understand the importance of effective water quality monitoring parameters and methods.

 - In emergencies, water quality monitoring is a necessity.